vhaghani26/rocketchip/README.md

 ## Questions, Comments, or Concerns?

-Feel free to contact me at [vhaghani@ucdavis.edu](vhaghani@ucdavis.edu), and I will get back to you as soon as possible.
+Feel free to contact me at [vhaghani@health.ucdavis.edu](vhaghani@health.ucdavis.edu), and I will get back to you as soon as possible.